GamingTS

 Build Plugins

-GTS provides build plugins for esbuild, Rollup, and Bun, plus a standalone TypeScript compiler CLI (gtsc).
+GTS provides a unified build plugin (@gi-tcg/unplugin-gts) that supports vite, esbuild, rollup, rolldown, rspack, webpack, and bun, plus a standalone TypeScript compiler CLI (gtsc).

 // esbuild